computationele-biologie/ClassiCOL/README.md

   - `-m` specify the fixed modification used during protein extraction, e.g., C,45.987721 or multiple with C,45.98/M,...
   - `-f` (optional) location of the folder containing a custom database in fasta format
   - `-d` the directory to where the ClassiCOL algorithm is located on your computer
-  - `-c` (optional) The amount of CPUs you want to use default = 3 less than available on your computer
+  - `-c` The number of CPUs you want to use (default = 3 less than available on your computer)
 ### A dummy example
 1. **Input files:**
    - MASCOT.csv: